-- 99 Work is carried out by preferred partners selected according to the GRI procurement policy for - 100 translations.
-Engaging professional translation agencies familiar with GRI's terminology maintains - 101 consistency across languages, which is crucial for quality.
-Peer reviewers and subject matter experts - 102 also conduct quality reviews in specific languages and sectors.
-The translation agency integrates its - 103 independent feedback before finalizing the standard translation. - 104 Noora Puro, Senior Manager Standards, presented feedback on the launch and roll-out of GRI 14: - 105 Mining Sector 2024, while Elodie Chêne, Senior Manager Standards, presented feedback on the of the G - 106 launch and roll-out of GRI 101: Biodiversity 2024. - 107 The following is a response to a question from the GSSB: - 108 Is there collaboration with SBTN, considering their extensive influence? - 109 SBTN is referenced in GRI 101, guiding reporters and providing them with the necessary information - for reporting using these methodologies.
-There are ongoing discussions and potential collaboration 110 - opportunities, including the possibility of creating illustrative case studies.
-111 taxonomy
+99 Explain who typically serves as the translation partner and how the process is managed.
+100 Work is carried out by preferred partners selected according to the GRI procurement policy for 101 translations.
+Engaging professional translation agencies familiar with GRI's terminology maintains 102 consistency across languages, which is crucial for quality.
+Peer reviewers and subject matter experts 103 also conduct quality reviews in specific languages and sectors.
+The translation agency integrates its 104 independent feedback before finalizing the standard translation.
+105 Noora Puro, Senior Manager Standards, presented feedback on the launch and roll-out of GRI 14: 106 Mining Sector 2024, while Elodie Chêne, Senior Manager Standards, presented feedback on the 107 launch and roll-out of GRI 101: Biodiversity 2024.
+108 The following is a response to a question from the GSSB: 109 Is there collaboration with Science Based Targets Networks (SBTN), considering their 110 extensive influence?

+SBTN is referenced in GRI 101, guiding reporters and providing them with the necessary information for reporting using these methodologies.
+There are ongoing discussions and potential collaboration opportunities, including the possibility of creating illustrative case studies.

-Session 2.3: Update on XBRL 112
+Session 2.3: Update on XBRL